View Pierrine Foessel's Obituary on PostandCourier.com and share memories

 |

-Pierrine Northum Foessel Johns Island - Pierrine Northum Foessel, 76, of Johns Island, South Carolina, widow of Tony G Fossel entered into eternal rest Saturday, November 23, 2019.
-Her Memorial Service will be held Sunday, December 15, 2019 in Charleston Bible Church, 524 Arlington Drive at 3:00 p.m. with fellowship to follow.
+Pierrine Northum Foessel Johns Island - The Memorial Service for Pierrine Northum Foessel will be held Sunday, December 15, 2019 in Charleston Bible Church, 524 Arlington Drive at 3:00 p.m. with fellowship to follow.
 The family will receive friends in the church from 2:00 p.m. until the time of the service.
 Arrangements by J. Henry Stuhr, Inc. West Ashley Chapel.
-Pierrine was born June 8, 1943 in Charleston, South Carolina, daughter of the late Harold C. Northum and Marguerite LePrince Northum.
-She was a retired real estate administrative Assistant.
-She was a member of Lowcountry Paddlers, Magnolia Garden Club, Charleston Bible Church and a Foster Parent for 17 years for over ninety children.
-She is survived by her two sons, Mark David Urick of Cartersville, GA, and Christopher Robin Urick of Charleston, SC; daughter, Perrine Suzette Urick of Charleston, SC; brother, H. Clifton Northum of Moncks Corner, SC and sister, Sou N. Ballam of Mt.
-Pleasant, SC.
-In lieu of flowers, memorials may be made to Rememberthose.org and/or Charleston Bible Church,524 Arlington Dr, Charleston, SC 29414.
+In lieu of flowers, memorials may be made to Rememberthose.org and/or Charleston Bible Church, 524 Arlington Dr, Charleston, SC 29414.
 A memorial message may be sent to the family by visiting our website at www.jhenrystuhr.com.
 Visit our guestbook at www.legacy.com/obituaries/ charleston